HFSP-EcoNets/ABM_code/README.md

 ```

 After which, you shall see an automatically generated files `tensor_exmaple3.sqlite` in the repository `parameters/json`.
+To generate a series of tensor files (.json files) from an overview of the input in a .csv file (i.e. the experimental design table), follow the instructions in `tensor_josn_generator.jl` in the repository `parameters/json`.

 ### Input preparation and output analysis for mutiple simulations